What is digital planning?

 - Landscape planners with a left hand coil

 These layout options are more about the look of the base planner page and how much room you have to work.
 But one thing to note is, it’s a lot easier to use the planner on your phone if you are using a portrait layout.
+Digital planning on ipad doesn’t require portrait, it’s really a matter of preference, it’s the same with digital planning on laptop.

 A couple of things you might want to consider is that the planner is hyperlinked.
 So each page will have buttons, tabs or image links on every page.